Bitcoin Core 31.99.0

 Definition: string.cpp:69

-std::string ReadLength(size_t len)
+std::string_view ReadLength(size_t len) LIFETIMEBOUND

 Returns string from current iterator position of specified length if possible and advances iterator o...